MEET THE TEAM

 Neighbourhood Plans involve significant amounts of work, and can take several years from start to finish.
 The finish line is when the plan is made, which is when it is voted for at a community referendum.
 The Government offers funding to complete these projects, and steering groups can apply for funds to pay for professional support.
 South Norfolk Council has also contributed funds to the D&DNP development.

-The Project Officer provides administrative support to the group, and is the first point of contact for anyone wishing to find out more.
-We have also appointed Mark Thompson and Louise Cornell from Collective Community Planning who bring a wealth of experience and practical knowledge to the team.
+We have appointed Mark Thompson and Louise Cornell from Collective Community Planning who bring a wealth of experience and practical knowledge to the team.

 Planning Consultant, Collective Community Planning

 Louise is the founder of CCP.
 She has over 15 years experience in strategy and policy development including planning, transport planning, corporate services and health and social care services.
 This includes significant experience working in the public sector as a change manager.

 In recent years Louise has built up significant expertise in supporting communities to develop Neighbourhood Plans, advising on all aspects of policy development.